Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Modeling

-In equation \ref{eq:nz}, we neglect the redshift evolution of $r_{x,y}$.
-We further assume $r_{x,y}=1$ to simplify notations, as one can always re-normalize equation \ref{eq:nz} later.
+Here $\mathrm{A}$ is a normalization constant, which we will determine such that $n(z)$ integrates to unity. $\bar{r}_{s_jp_j}$ is the average cross-correlation coefficient across the scales of our analysis.
+In this context, equation \ref{eq:nz} does not make use of the linear bias approximation.
+Instead, we measure the evolution of clustering for both spectroscopic and photometric samples (the latter in narrow photometric bins of a given tomographic bin), and we assume that the cross-correlation coefficient is not evolving with redshift.
+This assumption is almost certainly valid for our conservative choice where the pivot point is around 2$\hMpc$, and is likely to be valid for our standard choice where the pivot point is $0.6\hMpc$.
 In the following subsections, further systematic corrections to this expression are described.
-In Section \ref{sec:modeling:photoz_gal_bias}, corrections to $\bo_{p_kp_k}$ are discussed in order to recover a proxy for the photometric galaxy bias, since one cannot obtain accurate $p_k$ bins over photometric redshifts due to photo-$z$ scatter.
+Section \ref{sec:modeling:photoz_gal_bias} discusses corrections to $\bo_{p_jp_j}$ in order to approximate the photometric sample evolution over redshift, since one cannot obtain accurate $p_j$ bins over photometric redshifts due to photo-$z$ error.
 In Section \ref{sec:modeling:magnification}, second-order terms from magnification effects to the observed cross-correlation vector $\bo_{sp}$ are considered.